Cryental/Keycipher.NET/README.md

 ## Requirements
 - .NET Framework 4.8
-- Account Key, Public and Private Key from Your Product ID

 This service is not for C# only.
 We are providing API service for it so you can use for any kind of projects.